eProsima/Integration-Service-docs/docs/wan.rst

 Deployment
 ^^^^^^^^^^

 This examples launches a *ROS 2* :code:`talker` in the *server* machine, and a *ROS 2* :code:`listener` in the *client* machine.
 An *Integration Service* instance will communicate these two applications by translating the *types* and *topics* of *ROS 2* to those of *Fast DDS*, and then use the WAN-TCP communication capabilities of the latter to operate the tunneling.

-To test it, open 2 terminals in each machine:
+To test it, open two terminals in each machine.

-On the *server* side:
+**On the server side:**

-- In the first terminal, source the *ROS 2* installation and launch the *ROS 2* :code:`talker` example:
+* In the first terminal, source the *ROS 2* installation and launch the *ROS 2* :code:`talker` example:

   .. code-block:: bash

       source /opt/ros/$ROS2_DISTRO/setup.bash
       ros2 run demo_nodes_cpp talker

-- In the second terminal, go to the :code:`is-workspace` folder, source the *ROS 2*, *Fast DDS*, and local installations, and execute *Integration Service* with the :code:`integration-service` command followed by the the `server YAML <https://github.com/eProsima/Integration-Service/blob/main/examples/wan_tunneling/ros2__wan_helloworld/wan_server_talker.yaml>`_ configuration file located in the :code:`src/Integration-Service/examples/wan_tunneling/ros2__wan_helloworld` folder:
+* In the second terminal, go to the :code:`is-workspace` folder, source the *ROS 2*, *Fast DDS*, and local installations, and execute *Integration Service* with the :code:`integration-service` command followed by the the `server YAML <https://github.com/eProsima/Integration-Service/blob/main/examples/wan_tunneling/ros2__wan_helloworld/wan_server_talker.yaml>`_ configuration file located in the :code:`src/Integration-Service/examples/wan_tunneling/ros2__wan_helloworld` folder:

   .. code-block:: bash